Module 2: Configure and Deploy to OpenShift¶

 Route returns 503 -- the pod is not ready yet.
 Wait for the rollout to

-finish: oc rollout status deployment/calculus-agent -n calculus-agent.
+finish: oc rollout status deployment/calculus-agent -n calculus-agent --context="$CTX".
 If the

 rollout is stuck, check pod logs.

 Model returns errors -- if the health check passes but chat completions fail, the issue is usually the model endpoint.
-Verify the endpoint is reachable from inside the cluster:
+Verify the configured endpoint from inside the pod:

 Old image after rebuild -- OpenShift caches images.
 After building a new